MohammedAly22/JudgerAI/README.md

 ## BERT
 **BERT (Bidirectional Encoder Representations from Transformers)** is a powerful pre-trained language model developed by researchers at Google, including Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
 BERT was first introduced in a [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding, 2018](https://arxiv.org/abs/1810.04805), and since then has become one of the most widely used models in natural language processing.
 The basic idea behind BERT is to pre-train a deep neural network on a large corpus of text, and then fine-tune the model for specific NLP tasks such as question answering, sentiment analysis, and text classification.
 BERT is unique in that it uses a bidirectional transformer architecture, which allows it to capture the context and meaning of words within a sentence or paragraph.

+## Long Short-Term Memory (LSTM)
+LSTM (Long Short-Term Memory) is a type of recurrent neural network (RNN) architecture that is designed to overcome the limitations of traditional RNNs in capturing long-term dependencies in sequential data.
+It was first introduced by Sepp Hochreiter and Jürgen Schmidhuber in their paper titled ["Long Short-Term Memory": 1997](https://www.bioinf.jku.at/publications/older/2604.pdf)

+LSTM networks are particularly effective in tasks that involve sequential data, such as speech recognition, natural language processing, and time series analysis.
+They are capable of learning and remembering information over long sequences, making them well-suited for modeling and predicting patterns in sequential data.
+The key idea behind LSTM is the introduction of memory cells, which allow the network to selectively remember or forget information over time.
+Each LSTM unit consists of three main components: the input gate, the forget gate, and the output gate.

+1. Input Gate: The input gate determines how much of the new input should be stored in the memory cell.
+It takes into account the current input and the previous hidden state and produces an activation value between 0 and 1.

+2. Forget Gate: The forget gate controls the extent to which the previous memory cell should be forgotten.
+It considers the current input and the previous hidden state and decides which information to discard from the memory cell.
+The forget gate also produces an activation value between 0 and 1.

+3. Output Gate: The output gate determines the amount of information to be output from the memory cell.
+It considers the current input and the previous hidden state and produces an activation value between 0 and 1.

+The memory cell, which is the core component of LSTM, stores and updates information over time.
+It is responsible for maintaining the long-term memory of the network.
+The input gate, forget gate and output gate regulate the flow of information into, out of, and within the memory cell.
+LSTM networks have shown remarkable success in various applications, especially in tasks that involve long-term dependencies and sequential data.
+They have been widely adopted and have become a fundamental building block in many state-of-the-art deep learning models.

+## FastText
+FastText is a library and approach for efficient text classification and representation learning developed by Facebook AI Research.
+It was first introduced by Armand Joulin, Edouard Grave, Piotr Bojanowski, and Tomas Mikolov in their paper titled ["Bag of Tricks for Efficient Text Classification": 2016](https://arxiv.org/abs/1607.01759).

+FastText is an extension of the popular word embedding technique called Word2Vec.
+It represents words as continuous vectors in a high-dimensional space, capturing semantic and syntactic information.
+However, FastText goes beyond individual words and introduces a subword-level representation.
+The key idea behind FastText is to represent words as a bag of character n-grams, where n-grams are contiguous sequences of characters.
+By considering subword information, FastText can handle out-of-vocabulary words and capture morphological similarities between words.
+Here's a high-level overview of the FastText approach:

+1. Building the Vocabulary: FastText constructs a vocabulary by considering all unique words and character n-grams present in the training corpus.

+2. Computing Word Representations: Each word is represented as the sum of its character n-gram embeddings.
+The character n-gram embeddings are learned along with the word embeddings during the training process.

+3. Training the Classifier: FastText trains a linear classifier (such as logistic regression or softmax) on top of the word representations to perform text classification tasks.
+The classifier is trained using the hierarchical softmax or the negative sampling technique.

+FastText has gained popularity due to its efficiency and effectiveness in various natural language processing tasks, including text classification, sentiment analysis, and language identification.
+It has been widely adopted and has become a valuable tool for many researchers and practitioners in the field.

 # Experiments
 To achieve the best results, we tried different experiments in **JudgerAI** to see each experiment's effect on the final accuracy of **JudgerAI** models, here is a list of 3 experiments that were taken into consideration:
 - Data Preprocessing: